 James landed in Ireland at the head of a French force determined to regain the crown.
-Those that supported him were known as Jacobites.
+Those that supported him were known as Jacobites, collectively known as the Jacobite Movement.
 The name is derived from Jacobus which is Latin for James.

 1689 (11th April)

 William and Mary were proclaimed King and Queen in Scotland.
 However, there were many Scots, especially those in the Highlands, that believed that James was still the rightful King.
-Viscount Dundee, a Jacobite, raised an army against the new monarchs.
+Viscount Dundee, a member of the Jacobite Movement, raised an army against the new monarchs.